Risingson/eveeyedocs/docs/adchange.md

 New users still see a nag-banner while those of you having purchased to remove nag-banners don't.

-I am very sorry for the inconvienance.
+I am very sorry for the inconvienance.<br>
-If you got questions don't hesitate to contact support@eveeye.com
+If you got questions don't hesitate to contact support@eveeye.com<br>

 Best Regards<br>
 Risingson